Freakers/ClosingImbalance/README.md

-<H1>ClosingImbalance</H1>
+<H1>Closing Imbalance</H1>
 <p>
-The TMX Closing Imbalance file TSXClosingImbalance.py contains the various classes which are listed after the section on how the program works.
+The TMX Closing Imbalance code TSXClosingImbalance.py contains the various classes which are listed after the section on how the program works.

 This is a general purpose utility which allows the user to register Imbalances by trading region.